FiatAccompli/Civ6Mods/GlobalKeyBindings/README.md

-# Global Hotkeys v1.0.0
+# Play the Keyboard: Global Hotkeys v1.0.0

-A mod that adds key bindings for quickly changing global settings rather than going through the game's option menu.
+Adds key bindings for quickly changing global settings rather than going through the game's option menu.
 Plus some things not supported by the in-game options.

 Adds keybindings for the following: